josh-nguyen-emage/ha_tuya_ble/README.md

-# Home Assistant support for Tuya BLE devices
+# Home Assistant support for Tuya BLE devices - Emage Development

 ## Overview

 This integration supports Tuya devices connected via BLE.
-Code by Josh, and only use for Josh, please don't install this repo !
+Code by Josh Nguyen, and only use for Emage project, please don't install this repo !

 ## Installation

-Go away, don't install
+license required

 ## Usage